ActionsDesk/ghec-enterprise-reporting/README.md

 ## Example Output

-The following markdown will be generated in the issue body:
+The following Markdown will be generated in the issue body:

 ```markdown
 This usage report is for the **ENTERPRISE_SLUG** GHEC account.